andrevsl/SpectralBook/ChapterMWNetworkSpar.md

 #### Port Terminated with a Reference Impedance

-Attaching the By the scatering parameter definition we have
+Attaching the reference impedance $Z_{0n}$ to the port of the system.
+By the scatering parameter definition we have,

 $$
 \Gamma_n=\frac{V^{-}_n}{ V^{+}_n}=\frac{\sum_{m=1}^{N} S_{nm}V^{+}_{n}}{ V^{+}_n}